Certificate of COMPLETION (Diploma)

 Candidates with direct experience in International Arbitration that do not hold a law degree are also eligible to apply.
 Please send a CV and statement of interest to firstname.lastname@example.org.

-To receive the Diploma, participants must attend 90% of all course sessions and and pass the exams of three courses.
+To receive the Diploma, participants must pass the exams.

 Registration: A US$100 non-refundable deposit must be sent with the registration form.
 The deposit will be applied to the tuition fees for students attending.